Skip to Content

 Jotform

-If you use Jotform’s less common “source code” embed option (which renders standard <form> elements directly on the page), the standard forms handler populates it automatically.
+If you happen to use Jotform’s “Source Code” embed (which renders a regular <form> element on your page), the standard forms handler takes care of it — no extra setup needed.

 Prerequisites

-• The AttributionHub tracking script is installed on your site (see Installation)
+• The AttributionHub tracking script is running on your site (see Installation)

-• You have a Jotform account with access to create or edit forms
+• You have a Jotform account with permission to edit forms

 Step 1: Add Hidden Fields in Jotform